Grimrukh/soulstruct-blender/README.md

 imports within the add-on (as it is never actually added to `sys.path`).

 1. Ensure you have **Blender 5.1 or later**.
-2. Open Blender and go to `Edit > Preferences > Extensions`.
+2. Open Blender and go to `Edit > Preferences > Add-ons`.
-3. TODO
+3. Click the drop-down arrow in the top-right and choose `Install from Disk`, pointing to the release `.zip`.

 If you want to install a development version of the extension, you will need to clone the GitHub repository and build the extension from source.
 To do this, follow these steps: